 However, this does not mean IT doesn’t need to be involved.
 Indeed, there are many critical elements of transitioning a citizen-developed automation into production that relies on IT support.
 This work breakdown has shown to transform the relationship between the business and IT into a collaborative environment that fosters speed, independence, and goodwill.

 You can find many great sources that describe how IPA has been transformative for business.
-Finance departments close the books more quickly, warehouses more easily reconcile orders against bills of lading, and human resource departments automate the entire onboarding of new employees even though multiple systems are involved in completing this task.
+Finance departments close the books more quickly, manufacturing warehouses more easily reconcile orders against bills of lading, and human resource departments automate the entire onboarding of new employees even though multiple systems are involved in completing this task.

 What is often not discussed is that behind these successes are joint teams from both the business and IT working together to lead the IPA center of excellence — ensuring governance over the bots created, making sure the automations adhere to security policy, provisioning the production environment where the bots run and, in more advanced cases, developing extensions such as APIs to existing applications to simplify the citizen developer automations.